singh47/fc-visor/README.md

 # fc-visor

-**fc-visor** is a CLI tool for monitoring and inspecting [Firecracker](https://github.com/firecracker-microvm/firecracker) microVMs in real-time.
-It offers metrics, info, and a top-like dashboard via the Firecracker API socket.
+**fc-visor** is a CLI tool for monitoring and inspecting [Firecracker](https://github.com/firecracker-microvm/firecracker) microVMs.
+It offers metrics, info, and a top-like dashboard (beta version) via the Firecracker API socket.

 ---